 In January 2015, the City began gathering community input in order to identify current and anticipated public park and recreation needs.
-Public feedback was gathered via stakeholder interviews, focus group discussions, community intercepts at local parks, random sample telephone surveys, emails to the project team and an interactive mapping survey accessed through this webpage.
-A summary of the community engagement process, as well as relevant findings, may be found at this link.
-In total, approximately 2,100 responses were collected.
+Public feedback was gathered via stakeholder interviews, focus group discussions, community intercepts at local parks, random sample telephone surveys, emails to the project team and an interactive mapping survey.
+In total, responses from approximately 2,100 individuals were collected.
+A summary of the community engagement process, as well as relevant findings, can be viewed here.